wbobeirne/datocms-plugin-nextjs-preview/README.md

-# Next.js Preview Links DatoCMS Plugin
+# Next.js Preview Links for multilingual DatoCMS Projects

+This is a forked version of [Next.js Preview Links](https://github.com/wbobeirne/datocms-plugin-nextjs-preview), witch is used for multilingual [datoCMS](https://www.datocms.com/) projects.

+Here the original readme:

+## Configuration

 Plugin that adds quick links to preview & view your DatoCMS on a Next.js site.
 Assumes you have a preview implementation based off of the [official Next.js Preview Mode guide](https://nextjs.org/docs/advanced-features/preview-mode).